neelkamath/crystal-skull/docs/usage.md

 `redoc-cli serve spec.oas3.json -wp 6969`

+We use port `6969` since `8080` is usually used by the application server.

-Open `http://127.0.0.1:6969` in your browser.
+Open `http://localhost:8080` in your browser.

 The documentation will automatically rebuild whenever you save a change to `spec.oas3.json`.
 Refresh the page whenever you want to view the updated documentation.

-We use port `6969` instead of the default `8080` because the development server usually uses that.

 ### Production